european-summer-of-code/esoc2026/README.md

 ### Onboarding process

 * Private and public sector organisations wishing to host a project should submit a [project sponsor form](https://forms.office.com/e/0brWFKNrg7).
-* open source projects should submit an [open source project form](https://forms.office.com/e/SYZhwAUShs).
+* Open source projects should submit an [open source project form](https://forms.office.com/e/SYZhwAUShs).

 One of our hubs will be in touch shortly after submission, for review.
 In case of positive decision, we will work with you to prepare your project for release or onboarding.